 During pregnancy, your placenta and umbilical cord work together to give your baby the oxygen and nutrients he needs to grow.
 Once your baby is born, the umbilical cord is clamped and cut.
 After a few minutes your uterus pushes out the placenta.
-Although the blood that is then collected is referred to as “cord blood,” it actually comes from both the umbilical cord and the placenta.
+At this point, your health care provider may collect the blood that remains in the umbilical cord and the placenta, in a process that is referred to as “cord blood banking."

 There was little interest in cord blood until the 1970s when scientists discovered that it contained stem cells.
 Stems cells are unique given their ability to develop into different cell types (red blood cell, brain cell, muscle cell) or remain stem cells.
 For example, in the intestinal tract or bone marrow, stem cells can divide to replace or repair damaged cells.
 Donor stem cells are used to treat patients who are unable to produce normal cells due to disease, radiation, or chemotherapy.
 By giving people access to banked stem cells, cord blood banks make it easier for seriously ill patients to get the treatment they need.